+Filed b by the Registrant ⊠

-Filed by a Party other than the Registrant $\Box$
+Filed b by a Party other than the Registrant

 Check the appropriate box:

-- Preliminary Proxy Statement
+Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a 6 (e) (2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a 6 (e) (2))

-- ☑ Definitive Proxy Statement
+$\boxtimes$ Definitive Proxy Statement

-- Definitive Additional Materials
+Definitive Additional Materials

-- □ Soliciting Material Under Section 240.14a-12
+Soliciting Material Under Section 240.14a-12

-(Exact Name of Registrant as Specified in its Charter)
+INTEVAC, INC. (Exact Name of Registrant as Specified in its Charter)

-Payment of Filing Fee (Check the appropriate box):
+Payme ent of Filing Fee (Check the appropriate box):

-- $\boxtimes$ No fee required. - $\Box$ Fee computed per Exchange Act Rules 14a-6(i)(4) and 0-11. - □ Fee paid previously with preliminary materials. - $\Box$ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+$\boxtimes$ No fee required.

+Fee computed per Exchange Act Rules 14a-6(i)(4) and 0-11.

+Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-April 10, 2019
+April 14, 2021